Volkswagen Tiguan review - Reliability and safety

-- 3MPG, CO2 and Running CostsVolkswagen offers petrol and diesel power for the Tiguan, although you'll have to wait for a hybrid version
+- 3MPG, CO2 and Running CostsVolkswagen offers petrol and diesel power for the Tiguan, with plug-in hybrid power soon to join the range.

 - 5Practicality, comfort and boot spaceBuyers will appreciate the Tiguan's larger boot and increased passenger space compared to rivals

 - 6Reliability and Safety - currently readingSafety is good, but VW will be hoping the Tiguan improves reliability reputation